nest/nest-simulator/doc/contribute/nest_with_ides.rst

 * Does not read the NEST `.clang-format` file, so code formatting may be incorrect
 * I experimented with better CMake support using ``cmake4eclipse``, but did not figure it out.
-So instructions below rely on running ``cmake`` manually in the build directory.
+The instructions below rely on running ``cmake`` manually in the build directory.
 * Tested with Eclipse 2020-12